jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% python3 -m pip install --upgrade setuptools wheel

-Tips: It might make sense to create python virtual environments under one directory (with name venv for example) in home directory.
-Easier to locate and remember.
+**Tips**: It might make sense to create all python virtual environments under one directory (with name *venv* for example): easier to locate and remember.

 ## B Install the lukeghg python package
+We assume that the working directory will be in /data/shared/\<user\> in sorvi.
 For GitHub you need to have *.gitconfig* in your home directory.
-See item G Version control at the end.
+See *G Version control* at the end.

-We assume that the working directory will be in /data/shared/\<user\> in sorvi.
 In what follows `<GHGInventoryDirectory>` denotes the working directory and `<user>` the user name.
 Clone lukeghg from GitHub for example to `/data/shared/<user>/<GHGInventoryDirectory>`.